zhiweigu2000/Job-finding/AB Testing.md

 Def 3: # clicks / # pageviews

-## Filter
+**Filter**

-External: clicking on everything, people come to see the new feature -- identity spam and fraud
+External: clicking on everything, people come to see the new feature, identity spam and fraud

-Internal: only impact a subset
+Internal: only impact a subset e.g. only on mobile app, only English

 Week over week / year over year plot: smooth out regular changes

-## Type of metrics
+**Summary metrics**

 - Sums and counts

-- Distribution: mean, median, percentile
+- Mean, median, percentile

 - Probability and rate

 - Ratios

+### Invariant checking

+Are the population the same?

+### Evaluation

+High level business metric: revenue, market share

+Detailed metric: user experience, may to difficult to evaluate

 ## Sensitivity and robustness